-How to minimize risk and maximize owner involvement
+Vaccine strategies that minimize risk and maximize owner involvement.

 As more evidence emerges about vaccinosis and acute reactions to vaccines, many horse owners are questioning the need for giving vaccines as often as some veterinarians, barns, shows and transportation issues require.